How to Descale a Coffee Maker

 Safety First

-- •Unplug the machine before disassembling the K-Cup holder or removing the showerhead screen on a drip maker — even off, capacitors in the control board can deliver a shock.
+- โขUnplug the machine before disassembling the K-Cup holder or removing the showerhead screen on a drip maker, and let it cool first โ internal parts and any leftover water can be hot enough to scald.

 Step-by-Step Instructions